sander-wood/deepchoir/samples.md

 <br>

 # Folk Song
 With chord conditioning and the improved density sampling, DeepChoir is capable of generating music that is different from the typical Bach style.
-The melody and chord progressions below are taken from the **ashover1** (A and A's Waltz) which is the first piece on the [Nottingham Lead Sheet Dataset](https://github.com/sander-wood/autoharmonizer).
+The melody and chord progressions below are taken from the **ashover1** (A and A's Waltz) which is the first British folk song on the [Nottingham Lead Sheet Dataset](https://github.com/sander-wood/autoharmonizer).
 To demonstrate the improved density sampling capabilities, two different configurations of DeepChoir are used for its choralization.

 <br>
 <audio id="audio_3" src="samples/folk_song/ashover1-h0.7-p0.6.mp3" type="audio/mpeg" controls controlsList="nodownload">Your browser does not support the audio element.</audio>